Fillers: what are they and are they bad for you?

 Stabilisation

-Used to achieve desired consistency or texture, either to improve durability or appearance of the capsule itself or within its contents.
+Excipients are used to achieve desired consistency or texture, either to improve durability or appearance of the capsule itself or within its contents.
 Excipients can reduce the occurrence of ingredients splitting, separating, cracking or clumping.
 Often, a combination of stabilisers is more efficient than one used on its own.

 Bulking